How Does an Apartment Locator Make Money?

 A pre-negotiated contract between a building and locator determines the amount, which varies from one building to another.
 Sometimes they pay a flat fee, and sometimes they offer a percentage of one month’s rent.
 The most common type of contract guarantees 100% of one month’s rent.

-The amount that each individual locator actually pockets varies by company and business model.
+The amount that each individual locator actually pockets varies by company and business model, providing a potentially lucrative career path.
 Here are 3 different ways to work as a locator:

 Option 1: Brokerage or Real Estate Agency